issues facing cyclists not in iowa

 Edinburgh's layout thrusts them into conflict.

-The design of the city's roads, often little changed from
+The design of the city's roads, often little changed from the days of

 the penny-farthing, means cyclists are continually forced